 According to archaeologists, the depiction of the figure playing with the ball dates back to the third quarter of the 4th century BC (400-375 BC).

-The idea for a European nations cup belongs to Frenchman Henri Delaunay, after it was first conceived in the 1920s.
+The idea for a European nations cup belongs to Frenchman Henri Delaunay.
+It was first conceived in the 1920s.

 However, various social upheavals, along with hostilities between nations and World War II, put a halt in the realization of Delaunay’s bold vision.